 Friends Together Program

 The Early Childhood Special Education Program at Long Meadow Elementary School accepts children ages three and four to participate in the "Friends Together Program."
 These children participate as role models for their peers with special needs in the preschool classroom.
-Children must be age three by June 1, 2019 and reside in either Middlebury or Southbury.
+Applications to be role models in the Friends Together program are accepted in the Spring prior to the start of the school year.
+Children must be three years of age by June 1st and reside in either Middlebury or Southbury.

 Children who are selected as role models will participate in an age appropriate curriculum that will foster cognitive and social growth in preparation for kindergarten.
 This program is play based and language rich.
 Children learn to share, take turns, and work as a team when completing tasks.
 Development of self-esteem is an important component of this program as well.
 As the children become more aware of their abilities and help one another learn, they experience the benefits of improved self-confidence.